What is on-hook/in-tow coverage?

 We don’t have to tell you that you and your drivers spend a lot of time towing other people’s cars.
 If you think about it, that’s a big responsibility.
 Cars aren’t cheap, and your customers are trusting you to deliver their car safely to where it needs to go.
 That’s their car that’s hooked up to your truck, their means of getting to work, taking the kids to soccer practice, running errands, and taking road trips.

 Since you’ve got so much responsibility on your shoulders, you need to make sure that your customers’ cars are protected.
 That’s where on-hook/in-tow comes into play.
-On-hook coverage will protect you from disasters that could happen to a customer’s car while it’s attached to your truck being transported to its destination.
+On-hook coverage can protect you from disasters that could happen to a customer’s car while it’s attached to your truck being transported to its destination.

 Remember, the goal is to make sure that your driver, your truck, other drivers, and the client’s car are covered during the entire towing process.
 Basically, all the bases have to be covered, which means that you’ll have a lot of different coverages that work together to protect you.
-On-hook takes care of the side-of-the-road to the destination leg of the journey, at least where the client’s car is concerned.
+On-hook can take care of the side-of-the-road to the destination leg of the journey, at least where the client’s car is concerned.

 Am I required to have on-hook/in-tow insurance?